North Carolina is best known as the Tar Heel State, but many are familiar with other famous North Carolinian fun facts.

 US News ranks The Tar Heel State 23rd in public safety.
 The Tar Heels like to think that Barney Fife had something to do with that.
 However, while not every city in North Carolina can be compared to Mayberry, there is a lot of competition.

-So, grab yourself a glass of fresh sweet tea and enjoy some deep porch sittin' while we take a look at North Carolina's Safest Cities for 2019:
+So, grab yourself a glass of fresh sweet tea and enjoy some deep porch sittin' while we take a look at North Carolina's Safest Cities.

 What city is the safest place to live in North Carolina for 2019?
-Well according to the UC Census an FBI data we crunched, Pinehurst is the safest place to live in North Carolina if you care about home values, low crime, and a high quality of life.
+Well according to the FBI data we crunched, Pinehurst is the safest place to live in North Carolina if you care about low crime.

 I'm sure it is no surprise to the residents of Pinehurst that they ranked number one.